 Following the testing phase, you will then need to write an RFP which gives a detailed summary of your requirements and asks a series of comprehensive questions of the vendor.
 Some organizations will use a consultancy to write and manage the RFP process for them whereas others will keep this process in-house.
-Click here to see a list of suggested topics to be included in an RFP.

 6) Determine price vs value gained